linchpin/mesh/readme.txt

 2. Mesh front end output.

 == Changelog ==

+= 1.0.4 =
+* Fixed Javascript error was thrown if the user had any columns within text view when saving. [mesh-21]
+* Fixed Templates were missing the ability for the first column to have an offset. [mesh-5]
+* Fixed Post Type enabling wasn't working properly. [mesh-19]

 = 1.0.3 =
 * Updated build process for easier deployment to wordpress.org